starling021/rat-n/README.md

 ***

-# Interacting with a session
+# Mouse CLI

-    INFO: After a session is established, we can execute commands on that device through the MPL command line interface.
-    We can show all the available commands by typing "help".
+    INFO: After a session is established, we can execute commands on that device through the Mouse CLI.
+We can show all available commands by typing "help".

 ## Taking pictures